 - conversion of trust funds.
 [Calif.
 Business and Professions Code §10471]

 Consumers are eligible for Recovery Fund awards when they are unable to recover from the licensee and all other methods of recovery, such as recovery under title or errors and omissions (E&O) insurance, have been exhausted.
 The maximum recoverable amount is:

 - $250,000 for any one licensee.
 [Bus & P C §10474]

 Judgment against a licensee paid from the Recovery Fund results in the suspension of their license until the amount paid on their behalf is repaid, plus interest.
-According to DCA’s Annual Report, CalBRE’s Legal section received 152 Recovery Fund claims in the 2013-2014 term.
-104 of those claims were paid, totaling almost $4.3 million.
+According to DCA’s Annual Report, CalBRE’s Legal section received 73 Recovery Fund claims in the 2016 term.
+81 claims were paid (including those from prior periods), totaling almost $3.4 million.

 CalBRE’s Subdivisions section enforces the Subdivided Lands Law and Subdivision Map Act.
 These laws require that buyers get what they pay for from developers of residential subdivisions, common interest developments (CIDs), housing cooperatives and timeshares.

 To do this, Subdivisions requires developers and subdividers to submit detailed technical and financial information about a proposed subdivision including: